skeeto/elfeed/README.md

 If there are a lot of feeds, the initial update will take noticeably longer than normal operation because of the large amount of information being written the database.
 Future updates will only need to write new or changed data.
+If updating feeds slows down Emacs too much on your computer, reduce the value of `elfeed-max-connections` (the number of feeds to process at one time).

 From the search buffer there are a number of ways to interact with entries.
 Entries are selected by placing the point over an entry.